botox

 How it Works

-BTX-A works by blocking the neuromuscular junctions around the injection sites.
+BoNTA works by blocking the neuromuscular junctions around the injection sites.
 This prevents targeted muscles from contracting and hence the targeted muscle relaxes.
 With prolonged relaxation of the targeted muscles, loss of muscle volume may then occur, which is the treatment target in some areas.

 Onset and Duration of Results

-BTX-A wrinkle treatment may kick in from 12 hours to 1 week after injection, with an average time-to-effect of 2 to 3 days.
+BoNTA wrinkle treatment may kick in from 12 hours to 1 week after injection, with an average time-to-effect of 2 to 3 days.
 For muscle slimming, this may take anywhere between 1 to 4 weeks, depending on the size of the muscle and the dosage used.

-What Can BTX-A Treat?
+What Can BoNTA Treat?

-BTX-A can be used to treat:
+BoNTA can be used to treat:

 Dynamic Wrinkles